bastienricoeur/WIBrave_project/README.md

 ***To train a new model with data [Label column needed]***
 - `java -jar wibrave_project.jar train --input /path/to/input.json --output /path/to/model`

+OR in Scala 2.11

+- `scala -J-Xmx2g wibrave_project.jar train --input /path/to/input.json --output /path/to/model`

 *This will output a model directory that can be loaded with `test` or `predict`.*